 If you want to lose weight you should start by avoiding sugar and starch (like bread).
-This is an old idea: For 150 years or more there have been an infinite number of weight loss diets based on eating less carbs.
-What’s new is that at least 17 modern scientific studies have proven that, yes, low carb is the most effective way to lose weight.
+This is an old idea: For 150 years or more there have been an infinite number of weight-loss diets based on eating less carbs.
+What’s new is that dozens of modern scientific studies have proven that, yes, low carb is the most effective way to lose weight.

 Obviously it’s still possible to lose weight on any diet – just eat less calories than you burn, right?
 The problem with this simplistic advice is that it ignores the elephant in the room: Hunger.
 Most people don’t like to “just eat less”, i.e. being hungry forever.
 That’s dieting for masochists.
-Sooner or later a normal person gives up and eats, hence the prevalence of “yo-yo dieting”.
+Sooner or later a normal person will give up and eat, hence the prevalence of “yo-yo dieting”.

 A 2012 study also showed that people on a low carb diet burned 300 more calories a day – while resting!
 According to one of the Harvard professors behind the study this advantage “would equal the number of calories typically burned in an hour of moderate-intensity physical activity”.
 Imagine that: an entire bonus hour of exercise every day, without actually doing it.